parabix/parabix-devel-mirror/scripts/UCD/README-generate-UCD.txt

 Generating UCD data files.

-1. Edit UCD_config.py - set UCD_src_dir, UCD_output_dir
+1. Edit UCD_config.py - set the Unicode version
-   Make sure that emoji files have been placed in the emoji subdirectory of the UCD_src_dir Create the UCD_output_dir
+   Ensure that the Unicode database is placed in the UCD_src_dir Make sure that emoji files have been placed in the emoji subdirectory of the UCD_src_dir

 2. python3 UCD_properties.py
-   copy generated UCD_Config.h to include/unicode/core
-   copy other generated files to include/unicode/data
 3. python3 UCD_equivalence.py
-   copy generated Equivalence.cpp to lib/unicode/data
+4. copy generated include/UCD_Config.h to include/unicode/core
-   copy generated PrecomposedMappings.h  to include/unicode/data
+   copy other generated include files to include/unicode/data copy generated src files to lib/unicode/data

-4. python3 generate_UCD_tests.py > proptest.xml
+5. python3 generate_UCD_tests.py > proptest.xml
    copy proptest.xml to the QA directory